matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/allow-list-tyk-oas.md

 tags: ["Allow list", "middleware", "per-endpoint", "Tyk OAS"]
 ---

-## Overview
 The [allow list]({{< ref "product-stack/tyk-gateway/middleware/allow-list-middleware" >}}) is a feature designed to restrict access to only specific API endpoints.
 It rejects requests to endpoints not specifically "allowed", returning `HTTP 403 Forbidden`.
 This enhances the security of the API by preventing unauthorised access to endpoints that are not explicitly permitted.

-When working with Tyk OAS APIs the middleware is configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}); this can be done manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk OAS APIs the middleware is configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}).
+You can do this via the Tyk Dashboard API or in the API Designer.

 If you're using the legacy Tyk Classic APIs, then check out the [Tyk Classic]({{< ref "product-stack/tyk-gateway/middleware/allow-list-tyk-classic" >}}) page.